 The Board of Management of Rutland NS reserves the right to refuse enrolment in exceptional circumstances.
 In such an event, the child’s parents are entitled to appeal this decision under Section 29 of the Education Act.

-This policy was ratified by the Board of Management of Rutland N.S. in February 2017.
+This policy was ratified by the Board of Management of Rutland N.S. on 22nd November 2018.

 Amiens Street (part of)